 Do you have an Auntie who doesn’t believe in fibromyalgia?
 Does your brother-in-law make snarky comments about the fact that you don’t work anymore?
 If you find yourself in a hostile environment that is making your condition worse, just walk away.

 If your illness is particularly severe, then you may want to consider skipping the celebrations altogether.
 This is what I did for the first few years of my illness.
-Having a chill Christmas with your SO is just as fun.
-Watch The Grinch in your favourite PJ’s whilst eating your favourite meal.
+Having a chill Christmas with your partner or friends is just as fun.
+I usually spend Christmas day watching The Grinch in my favourite PJ’s whilst eating my favourite meal.